sequenceiq/blog-test/source/_posts/2015-03-29-periscope-ambari-2-dot-0-scale-based-on-any-metric.markdown

 ### Dispatchers

 Alerts will produce either `OK`, `WARNING` or `CRITICAL` states.
 It's possible to send notifications based on these states.
 For example if an alert reports `CRITICAL` state an e-mail could be sent or an SNMP message to some network devices.
-It's also planned to be able to provide such dispatcher by placing the implementation to the classpath.
+It's also planned to be able to provide such dispatcher by placing the implementation to the `classpath`.

 ### Under the hood